4est-is-Forrest/square-iron/content/docs/Connectors/spawn-driver-function-1.md

         if r.status_code == 200:
             return s

-If the file 'Cookies' exists, the Session imports cookies associated with the provided instance (can be empty) and performs a lightweight JSON query.
-Any return code other than 200 adds the instance to the 'logins' list.
-If the 'Cookies' file does not exist, naturally, all instances are added to 'logins' list.

-The Session query offers a quick way to test the state of cookies.

-Aside from saving time with logging in, knowing login states ahead of time helps in defining what the Driver should expect and what redirects to anticipate.
+Cookies associated with the passed instance are extracted using the 'browser-cookie' library (See Doc: 'Connectors (Module)') from the Driver's 'Cookies' file, assuming it exists.
+Another query is performed and any return code other than 200 results in the function proceeding to the next step.

 #### **_Instance1's Annoying Redirect_**

-       if 'instance1' in logins:
+    if login_action:
-        try:
-            os.remove(COOKIE_FILE)
-        except:
-            pass
+        spawn_driver(instances=[inst],persist=False,credentials=credentials)
+        return spawn_session(inst=inst,credentials=credentials)
+    else:
+        return None

 The 'Cookies' file is erased if 'instance1' login is required.
 This is due to this particular instance's tendency to sometimes redirect those with expired cookies to a 'successful logged out page' regardless of URL being accessed (including the login URL).